Stackclash/5e-vault/5. Mechanics/Bestiary/Npc/Rahadin (COS).md

     \ blank](compendium/spells/mind-blank.md) spell hears in its mind the screams\
     \ of the thousands of people Rahadin has killed.
 As a bonus action, Rahadin can\
     \ force all creatures that can hear the screams to make a DC 16 Wisdom saving\
     \ throw.
-Each creature takes 16 (dice: 3d10|avg (3d10)) psychic damage on\
+Each creature takes dice: 3d10|avg (3d10) psychic damage on a failed\
-    \ a failed save, or half as much damage on a successful one."
+    \ save, or half as much damage on a successful one."
   "name": "Deathly Choir"
 - "desc": "Rahadin has advantage on saving throws against being [[/5.
 Mechanics/Rules/Conditions.md#charmed|charmed]],\
     \ and magic can't put him to sleep."